 Benefiting the students on several nano-related master’s programs, we propose to improve a lab session in the course “Quantum optics and quantum informatics” (FKA173), 7.5 ECTS, for which the PI has shared course responsibility (50%) as a teacher and examiner.
 The course is held yearly, in Q1, and attracts students on Chalmers’ Master’s programs in Nanotechnology and Applied Physics; the Erasmus Mundus Master’s in Nanotechnology; other programs at Chalmers and University of Gothenburg; and occasional PhD students.

 During this lab, the students use state-of-the-art research equipment for microwave quantum optics and quantum information science with superconducting qubits in the Quantum Device Physics Laboratory at MC2, and acquire some experimental skills relevant for a quantum engineer.
 A lab-report writing assignment clearly promotes learning retention.
 Furthermore, this lab session bridges the gap between theory and practice in an otherwise theory-heavy course, and introduces the students to the research frontier in the currently rapidly expanding field of quantum technologies.

 Docent vid Chalmers, Microtechnology and Nanoscience (MC2), Quantum Device Physics

-Docent vid Chalmers, Communication and Learning in Science, Division for Language and Communication (Chalmers)
+Docent vid Chalmers, Communication and Learning in Science, Language and Communication (Chalmers)

 Funding Chalmers participation during 2016